Mizuki Ichimaru

+Mizuki Ichimaru (市丸 瑞希, Ichimaru Mizuki) is a Japanese footballer who plays as a central midfielder for FC SONHO Kawanishi.

 Club career

 Born and raised in Osaka, Ichimaru came through the youth ranks at Gamba Osaka and earned his first professional contract ahead of the 2016 season.
 He didn't see any game time for Gamba's first team in J1 League, however he made 21 appearances for Gamba Osaka in J3 League to help them to a 9th place finish in the final table.

 2017 saw him make his J1 debut in a 2-0 home defeat to Júbilo Iwata on 13 August 2017.
 He started the match in central midfield and was subbed by Shun Nagasawa after 76 minutes.
 That was to be his only league appearance that year and coupled with 3 matches in the cups, he played a total of 4 games in 2017.

 In 2018 he started the first four matches of the season under new head coach Levir Culpi before injury forced him to take a spell on the sidelines and he was unable to regain his place under new manager Tsuneyasu Miyamoto, who replaced Culpi halfway through the year.
 He found himself spending most of the rest of 2018 playing once again for Gamba U-23 in J3 where he made 20 appearances to help them to 6th in the final standings.

+At the end of the 2022 season after making only four appearances for Kantō Soccer League club Vonds Ichihara, Ichimaru announced his retirement aged 25.
+However, his retirement was short-lived as only two weeks later it was announced that he would be joining FC SONHO Kawanishi.